 After visiting Rosslyn Chapel, I highly recommend exploring the haunting ruins along River North Esk valley.
 The trails along the glen are very pretty, as are Rosslyn Castle and the ruins of Roslin Gunpowder Factory.
 Look for hidden tunnels and caves!
 The car park is downhill from Rosslyn Chapel with easy access to the trails.

 North Berwick is a popular area for tourists because of Tantallon Castle, seaside cliffs and beaches.
-But if you need something other than castles, castles, castles before getting to another picturesque stop, you can golf!
+Isn’t that photo awesome?!

 Tantallon Castle’s massive red sandstone walls stand on the cliff’s edge with an unbeatable view of the North Sea.
 Built in the mid-1300s by William Douglas, you can just imagine the many battles fought on this historic spot in the time of the Red Douglas dynasty and Oliver Cromwell.